aal89/sharpcoin/README.md

 dotnet publish -c Release -r [rid] --self-contained true /p:PublishSingleFile=true
 ```

 Following the `-r` parameter is a platform indication.
 As called by Microsoft a Runtime IDentifier (rid).
 To build for a different platform/arch use a different value.
 See [this page](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#windows-rids) for more information.
-Note that building for an arm processor works, but mining fails for such systems.
+Note that building for linux environments work, but keypair operations fail for such systems.
+However, verification of all stuff seems to work so you can use it as a full node, just no mining features available.
 It is a known issue.

 The output should contain one warning (yellow text) to indicate a dependency its target SDK is of a different version, this is ok.
 Afterwards in the directory `Core/bin/Release/netcoreapp3.0/[rid]/publish` you will find the built binaries.